sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 </details>

 **⚠️IMPORTANT NOTE⚠️**:
-Use OCLP 0.6.9 (link above) for fix the iGPU Acceleration; this is an integration of Metal API and GPU 3D Draw rendering, but, this isn't a Graphic Driver complete fix.
+Use OCLP 0.6.8 (link above) or compile OCLP 0.6.9 ([FROM SOURCE]) for fix the iGPU Acceleration; this is an integration of Metal API and GPU 3D Draw rendering, but, this isn't a Graphic Driver complete fix.